Editing Individual Files on Remote Hosts

 To edit a file on a remote host

-- To start editing a file, double click its name or select the file name in the Remote Host Tool Window, and choose Edit Remote File on the context menu:
+To start editing a file, double click its name or select the file name in the Remote Host Tool Window, and choose Edit Remote File from the context menu.

 The file opens in the PhpStorm editor, without being added or downloaded to the local project.